jefftham/Lottery/README.md

 - [ ] Get latest DC lottery results.
 - [ ] Get latest VA lottery results.
 - [ ] Get latest other states results.
-- [ ] scheduling tast to get results on time.
+- [ ] Scheduling task to get results on time.
 - [ ] WebSocket Manager in server-side and client-side to display the latest results.
-- [ ] UI/UX of the website with jQuery/Angularjs.
+- [ ] UI/UX of the website with jQuery and Bootstrap.
-- [ ] dynamic routing by user's IP address.
+- [ ] Dynamic routing by user's IP address.

 ## Disclaimer